tomy0000000/images/README.md

 # Docker Registery
-This is a mirror repository collecting my custom docker images.
+This is a [mirror](https://hub.docker.com/u/tomy0000000) repository collecting my custom docker images.

 Please read through this main README and the one inside each directory if you were to use any of them.

 Unless explicit stated, most of the images are for **development purpose** only, they're supposed to be quick and dirty, and had some security concerns to some extent.
-Therefor, do not use them in production environment.
+Therefore, do not use them in production environment.

 ## Installation